SASInnovate2026/SAS-Intelligent-Decisioning/README.md

 If you decide to run anything found on this site in your own SAS environment you do so at your own risk.

 ## Session Information
-Estimated Duration: 45 minutes of content and demo.
+Estimated Duration: 45 minutes of content and demo.<br>
 SAS Viya Cadence: 2026.02 Stable​.

 ## Thank You